 - Impaired waters that fail to meet water quality standards or are biologically impaired (303(d) list).

 The CWA requires a formal public comment period on the IR before submission to the EPA.
 Upon completion of this comment period, the Division of Water Quality (DWQ) submits the report, public comments, and its response to comments to EPA for approval.
 EPA reviews the report to ensure that assessments were based on all existing, credible, and readily available data and each assessment is legally and scientifically justified.
 EPA can approve or deny the 303(d) list.

 2022 Reporting Cycle

 The draft 2022 assessment methodology describes the assessment methods that will be used for the 2022 Integrated Report to identify Utah waterbodies that do not meet their beneficial uses.
-The Draft 2022 IR Assessment Methods document is open for a 30-day comment period (174 KB) that begins January 20, 2021, and ends February 19, 2021.
+The public comment period for the Draft 2022 IR Assessment Methods document was held in January-February, 2021.
+DWQ has responded to comments and published the final 2022 303(d) Assessment Methods.

 2018/2020 Reporting Cycle